Elaine S. Dalton: LDS Church service

-At the October 2002 LDS Church general conference, Dalton, who had been serving on the Young Women General Board, was sustained by the church as the second counselor to Susan W. Tanner, the newly-called general president of the Young Women organization.
+At the LDS Church's October 2002 general conference, Dalton, who had been serving on the Young Women General Board, was sustained as the second counselor to Susan W. Tanner, the newly-called general president of the Young Women organization.
 On March 31, 2007, Dalton became Tanner's first counselor when former first counselor Julie B. Beck was released to become the general president of the church's Relief Society.
 When Tanner was released on April 5, 2008, Dalton succeeded her as the president of the organization.
 Dalton's counselors were Mary N. Cook and Ann M. Dibb.

 In 2009, Dalton spoke at the student body of BYU at their weekly devotional with an address entitled, "Zion Is the Pure in Heart".
 Dalton has spoken and written on the topics of modesty, chastity, and temples.

 In early 2013, Dalton was criticized by some women in the church who were advocating greater church responsibilities for women (including receiving the priesthood).
 Consistent with current terms of service for church auxiliary presidencies, Dalton and her counselors were released at the April 2013 LDS Church general conference, with Bonnie L. Oscarson succeeding Dalton.